turbobabr/Bookmarker/README.md

 <img src="https://raw.githubusercontent.com/turbobabr/Bookmarker/gh-pages/docs/bookmarker_github_hero.png">
 ===============

-Bookmarker is an ultimate solution for [Sketch App](http://bohemiancoding.com/sketch/) to bookmark layers and navigate through the toggled bookmarks using predefined shortcuts or special overview mode.
+Bookmarker is an ultimate solution for bookmarking layers in [Sketch App](http://bohemiancoding.com/sketch/).
 This plugin is a real time saver when you work with huge documents and want to quickly navigate to any known part of it!

 ## Installation